-(1) Mr. Carswell holds 738,239 Class A Multiple Voting Shares and 24,753 Class B Subordinate Voting Shares indirectly through Canso Partners II Fund.
-Canso Partners II Fund is beneficially owned by GRIP Investments Limited, Skunkworks Investment Corporation and other directors and senior officers of Canso (as defined below) and Lysander (as defined below), their family members and Canso employees.
-Mr. John Carswell exercises direct and indirect control or direction over approximately 46.5% of Class A Multiple Voting Shares and approximately 2.5% of Class B Subordinate Voting Shares through his direct and indirect beneficial ownership and control or direction over GRIP Investments Limited, his personal holding company, Canso Investment Counsel Ltd., a registered portfolio management firm and Skunkworks Investment Corporation, a private investment company.
+- (1) Mr. Carswell, together with his personal holding company GRIP Investment Limited, holds 17,306 Class A Multiple Voting Shares and 1,395,070 Class B Subordinate Voting Shares indirectly through Canso Fund Management Ltd. and through Skunkworks Investment Corporation.
+Mr. John Carswell exercises direct and indirect control or direction over approximately 49.3% of Class A Multiple Voting Shares and approximately 41.7% of Class B Subordinate Voting Shares through his direct and indirect beneficial ownership and control or direction over GRIP Investment Limited, his personal holding company, Canso Investment Counsel Ltd. ("CIC"), a registered portfolio management firm, Canso Fund Management Ltd., a registered investment fund manager, and Skunkworks Investment Corporation, a private investment company. - (2) Represents securities, directly or indirectly, beneficially owned, controlled or directed.

-As of the date hereof, the directors and officers of the Corporation own or control, directly or indirectly, in the aggregate, 768,656 Class A Multiple Voting Shares, representing approximately 47.4% of the issued and outstanding Class A Multiple Voting Shares, and directly and indirectly, in the aggregate, 43,203 Class B Subordinate Voting Shares, representing approximately 3.7% of the issued and outstanding Class B Subordinate Voting Shares.
+As of the date hereof, the directors and officers of the Corporation own or control, directly or indirectly, in the aggregate, 786,854 Class A Multiple Voting Shares, representing approximately 52.8% of the issued and outstanding Class A Multiple Voting Shares, and directly and indirectly, in the aggregate, 2,043,789 Class B Subordinate Voting Shares, representing approximately 54.8% of the issued and outstanding Class B Subordinate Voting Shares.